Overnight care for the elderly

 Smart-watch or fitness trackers

-If your loved one is happy to wear a fitness or smart-watch, these can be ideal for monitoring sleeping patterns – also tracking things such as heart rate.
-With technology like this, you can begin to better understand their sleeping habits and what may be influencing them.
+If you or your loved one is happy to wear a fitness or smart-watch, these can be ideal for monitoring sleeping patterns while also tracking things such as heart rate.
+With technology like this, you can begin to better understand sleeping habits and what may be influencing them.

-Darkness is an obvious hazard overnight, and this increases the risk of loved ones falling and injuring themselves.
-Consider placing motion sensor lights in the bedroom and passageway, so that your loved one can see where they’re going if they get up to go to the bathroom or get a drink of water.
-Make sure their path from their bed to the bathroom and kitchen is clutter-free, and there are no loose rugs that they could trip over.
+Darkness is an obvious hazard overnight and increases the risk of someone falling and injuring themselves.
+Consider placing motion sensor lights in the bedroom and passageway, so that if someone gets up to go to the bathroom or get a drink of water in the night they can do so safely.
+Make sure the path from their bed to the bathroom and kitchen is clutter-free, and there are no loose rugs that they could trip over.

-Loved ones with conditions such as Alzheimer’s or another form of dementia may wake feeling disoriented and confused.
+If you’re supporting a loved one with a condition such as Alzheimer’s or another form of dementia may wake feeling disoriented and confused.
 Sometimes this gives way to restlessness, and they may feel the urge to go outside.
 Make sure the house is securely locked, with no easy, obvious, access to keys, as a nighttime deterrent to possible wandering.
+The Alzheimer’s Association also suggests covering door handles with cloth of a similar colour to the door, camouflaging the front door with a curtain, or use a pressure sensitive mat by the bed to alert you to movement.

 Make sure you establish the root cause of their overnight wandering to see if there’s a simple way to mitigate the risk of it happening.
 For example, rather than the person having to make a trip to the kitchen for a glass of water, put a drink and an easy-to-eat snack beside their bed instead.